 If you are ever in Norway on Halloween, and you (or your kids) try going out to trick-or-treat, you may be sorely disappointed.

-You will most likely be met with a note saying “If you want candy, come back on New Year’s Eve!”
+You may even be met with a note saying “If you want candy, come back on New Year’s Eve!”

 This is due to the old Norwegian tradition called “Nyttårsbukk“.
 The name means “New Year’s Ram”, but that name is not very descriptive of what actually occurs.